 Another significant change is new restrictions on the 4th-night-free benefit.
 Starting September 1st, Prestige cardholders will be restricted to two bookings per year.
 Even more problematic, only bookings made through Thankyou.com will be eligible—which means you won’t earn elite benefits for these bookings with many hotel chains.

 The final benefit on the chopping block is the 25% bonus when using Citi ThankYou points to purchase airfare through the Citi Travel Portal.
 This was never a great value compared with transferring ThankYou points to airline partners, but it does eliminate a useful option when award availability is scarce.

 Why the Prestige is Back in My Wallet

 The enhanced 5X earning on restaurants and airfare is a huge win.
 With restaurants, the Prestige has moved to the front of the pack, outpacing other cards that earn additional bonus points for dining.
-The updated American Express® Gold Card is the next best option, earning 4X on dining, but only at restaurants in the U.S. (Terms apply.)
+The updated American Express® Gold Card is the next best option, earning 4X on dining worldwide.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.